2013–14 Belgian Pro League: Group B

-Europa League playoff final
+Europa League play-off final

-The winners of both playoff groups competed in a two-legged match to play the fourth-placed team of the championship playoff, called Testmatch.
+The winners of both play-off groups competed in a two-legged match to play the fourth-placed team of the championship playoff, called Testmatch.
 The winners of this Testmatch were granted entry to the second qualifying round of the 2014–15 UEFA Europa League.

 Oostende won on penalties after drawing 4–4 on aggregate.

 Testmatches Europa League

 The Europa League playoff final was to be played over two legs between Oostende and fourth-place finishers Zulte Waregem, with the winner receiving the right to play in the Second qualifying round of the 2014–15 UEFA Europa League.
 However, as Oostende did not receive a licence for European football, the match was annulled and Zulte Waregem was awarded the spot directly.